airgap-it/beacon-node/readme.md

 ## Service Ports

-Port 8080 is required for letsencrypt to do its magic and setup TLS properly, so that your production server can be used in combination with federation.

-Port 8448 is required for the actual matrix service and will be your endpoint.
+Port 8008 is required for the actual matrix service and will be your endpoint.

+Note: in order for federation to work you will need:

+1. SSL/TLS enabled for your domain
+2. have that SSL/TLS setup for port 8448
+3. forward SSL/TLS traffic from 8448 to 8008 of this container

 ## Running synapse using docker